 UK hedge fund founder charged in New York with market manipulation, fraud

-NEW YORK, Sept 1 (Reuters) - The co-founder and chief executive of a prominent London-based hedge fund was charged in New York on Thursday with fraud over an alleged scheme to manipulate the U.S. dollar-South African rand exchange rate in order to trigger a $20 million payment.
+NEW YORK, Sept 1 (Reuters) - The co-founder and chief investment officer of a prominent London hedge fund was charged on Thursday with fraudulently manipulating the U.S. dollar-South African rand exchange rate in order to trigger a $20 million payment, U.S. prosecutors said.

-Neil Phillips, 52, was indicted on four criminal charges including wire fraud, commodities fraud and conspiracy.
+Neil Phillips, 52, of Glen Point Capital LLP, was indicted in Manhattan on four criminal charges including wire fraud, commodities fraud and two conspiracy counts.

-Prosecutors said Phillips engaged in hundreds of millions of dollars of foreign exchange trades on Dec.
-26, 2017 so the dollar-rand rate would fall below 12.50, entitling his fund and a client to the $20 million under a "barrier options" contract.
+Prosecutors said Phillips on Dec.
+26, 2017, directed $725 million of dollar-rand trades to drive the exchange rate below 12.50, entitling him to the $20 million under a contract that might otherwise have expired worthless one week later.

 Phillips was arrested in Spain this week at the United States' request, and would be extradited to face the charges.